KanstantsinShchuchkinDocusketch/testrail-reporter/README.md

 - **`project_id and suite_id`**

     - Replace the values of project_id's and suite_id's with the corresponding values specific to your project..

+- **`create_missing_cases`** - Default is `false`

+    - If set to true, the reporter will collect test cases without TestRail case IDs in test title and create them in TestRail under given project and suite.
+        - After missing cases are created, the reporter will create/update `testrail_created_cases.json` file in the root directory of your project.
+            This file will contain the mapping of the test case title, TestRail case ID, section ID and suite ID.
+        - If the test case has a title that matches an existing test case in TestRail, the reporter will warn you about the existing case and will skip creating a new one.

 - **`testRailUpdateInterval`** - Default is `0` (seconds).